H-Tudor/devops_final_backend/README.md

 - request rate limitting

-In order to controll access to this application, all LLM generation endpoints are guarded by a bearer token authentification, the token being provided and checked by a keycloack instance.
-Each client service will have a user / password account in the app's realm in keycloack and the tokens generated are short lived (default 5 minutes) with the option to refresh them.
+In order to controll access to this application, all LLM generation endpoints are guarded by a bearer token authentification, the token being provided and checked by a keycloak instance.
+Each client service will have a user / password account in the app's realm in keycloak and the tokens generated are short lived (default 5 minutes) with the option to refresh them.

 In terms of the LLM models used, the app can be configured via the environment file to use